BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 * `.recipients` facilitates multi-recipient public key cryptography by including an array of `SealedMessage`, each of which is encrypted to a particular recipient's public key, and which contains an ephemeral key that can be used by a recipient to decrypt the main message.
 * `.share` facilitates social recovery by pairing an `EncryptedMessage` encrypted with an ephemeral key with an `SSKRShare`, and providing for the production of a set of `Envelope`s, each one including a different share.
 Only an M-of-N threshold of shares will allow the recovery of the ephemeral key and hence the decryption of the original message.
 Each recipient of one of these `Envelope`s will have an encrypted backup of the entire original `EncryptedMessage`, but only a single `SSKRShare`.

-This structure provides a flexible framework for constructing solutions to various applications.
+This structure provides a flexible framework for constructing solutions for various applications.
 Here are some high-level schematics of such applications.
 See the EXAMPLES chapter for more detail.

 ### "An envelope containing plaintext."